AED: A Life-Saving Device in Cardiac Emergencies

 1. Comprehensive Course Content:

 • CPR and AED Training: MyCPR NOW offers in-depth online courses that cover CPR techniques, AED use, and other essential life-saving skills.
-The course content is developed to ensure individuals gain both the theoretical knowledge and practical skills needed to respond to cardiac emergencies.
+The course content is developed to ensure individuals gain both the theoretical knowledge and skills needed to respond to cardiac emergencies.

 • Self-Paced Learning: The flexibility of online courses allows learners to progress at their own pace, ensuring full understanding of the material before moving forward.